151st Theater Information Operations Group

-The 151st Theater Information Operations Group, or 151st TIOG, is an Information Operations formation of the United States Army, headquartered at Fort Totten, New York.
+The 151st Theater Information Operations Group, or 151st TIOG, is an Information Operations formation of the United States Army Reserve, headquartered at Fort Totten, New York.
 Founded in 2009, the 151st TIOG is the only Theater Information Operations Group in the U.S. Army Reserve.
 It is composed mostly of Army Reserve Soldiers in two battalions based out of Parks Reserve Forces Training Area (Camp Parks), Fort George G. Meade, and Fort Totten.
-The current commander is Colonel Marlene Markotan, who assumed command in July 2019.
+The current commander is Colonel Jonathan Steinbach, who assumed command in July 2023.

 Historically, 151st TIOG was a major subordinate command under the 76th Operational Response Command (76th ORC).
 In October 2015, the 151st TIOG was realigned to the U.S. Army Civil Affairs and Psychological Operations Command (Airborne) (USACAPOC(A)).
 The 151st TIOG gained the 303rd Information Operations Battalion and deactivated the 302nd Information Operations Battalion after the 152nd TIOG was deactivated in late 2015.

 Regionally aligned and globally engaged, the 151st TIOG is the U.S. Army Reserve Information Operations force provider to primarily USEUCOM, USAFRICOM, USCENTCOM, USSOUTHCOM, and United States Cyber Command.
 Since the establishment of the TIOGs in 2009, the demand signal for IO support to theater activities and operations has increased drastically.
-The command's soldiers bring civilian expertise, education, and qualifications not found among regular active duty soldiers.
-The projects they coordinate are the subject of many of the "Good News" stories run in the media each day across Africa, Europe, Middle East, and various other locations.
+The command's soldiers bring civilian expertise, education, and qualifications not found among Regular Army soldiers.
+The projects the unit coordinates are the subject of many of the "Good News" stories run in the media each day across Africa, Europe, Middle East, and various other locations worldwide.